 Short Sales.
 The Adviser, on behalf of its clients, may from time to time sell securities short in anticipation of the realization of a gain if the securities sold short should decline in market value.
 A short sale is effected by selling a security that the client does not own, or selling a security which the client owns but which it does not deliver upon consummation of the sale.
 In order to make delivery to the buyer of a security sold short, the client must borrow the security.
 In so doing, it incurs the obligation to replace that security, whatever its price may be, at the time it is required to deliver it to the lender.
 The client must also pay to the lender of the security any dividends or interest payable on the security during the borrowing period and may have to pay a premium to borrow the security.
 Unless the client then owns or has the right to obtain, without payment, securities identical to those sold short, this obligation must be collateralized by a deposit of cash and/or marketable securities with the lender.
-A short sale of a security, which could result in an inability to cover the short position and a theoretically unlimited loss to the client.
+A short sale of a security involves the risk of a theoretically unlimited increase in the market price of the security, which could result in an inability to cover the short position and a theoretically unlimited loss to the client.